10 Best Exercise Bikes Fully Reviewed & Compared

-The Metrics We Used to Find the Best Exercise Bikes
+The Criteria We Used to Find the Best Exercise Bikes

 In general, there are three ways of creating resistance on an exercise bike:

 - Direct contact – This type utilizes a flywheel, which is a heavy disk usually in the front of the bike that stores momentum as you pedal.
-With direct contact resistance, friction is applied using brake pads or a friction band to slow the wheel down and force you to pedal harders.
+With direct contact resistance, friction is applied using brake pads or a friction band to slow the wheel down and force you to pedal harder.
 Due to the direct contact, these bikes tend to make more noise and the brakes or band may wear down over time.

 - Magnetic – Magnetic resistance also utilizes a flywheel but rather than creating friction, the wheel is slowed down using electromagnetic induction.
 This creates a smooth and consistent resistance and the parts will not wear over time as there is no friction.

 - Air – For this type of resistance, the flywheel is replaced by a large fan at the front of the bike.
 As you pedal, the fan starts to spin and the air passing through it hits the blades which creates more resistance.
 This progressive resistance creates the ultimate challenge and is guaranteed to raise your heart rate.